ValleyStar Credit Union 300

 The ValleyStar Credit Union 300 is a late model race held at Martinsville Speedway in the early fall each year since 1985.

+The race is commonly referred to as the "Daytona 500" of Late Model Stock racing.

+Since 2012, The race has been the final race of the Virginia Late Model Stock Triple Crown, following the Hampton Heat 200 at Langley Speedway and the Thunder Road Harley-Davidson 200 at South Boston Speedway.
+The Triple Crown wasn't awarded in 2016 (Due to Langley Speedway's brief closure) and 2020 (due to the COVID-19 pandemic).

 History

 In 1970, Martinsville Speedway added 250-lap twin features for the Late Model Sportsman and Modified classes annually.
 At the time, neither division used a touring format.
 The doubleheader took a drastic change from 1982 until 1985 when NASCAR began turning lower divisions of racing into a touring format to reduce costs by racing one single tour.
 The Late Model Sportsman race was changed to what is now the NASCAR Xfinity Series in 1982, and the Modified race was adopted into the NASCAR Whelen Modified Tour in 1985.
 As the touring formats were adopted fully for the 1985 season, Martinsville Speedway cut the two races from 250 laps to 200 laps in 1985, and returned the local Late Models to the schedule in 1985, adding a 100-lap Late Model feature to the race weekend.
 After the Modifieds were dropped in 1993, the race expanded to its present 200-lap feature race.
 After what is now the Xfinity Series was dropped after the 1994 season, the current Late Model format was adopted in 1995.
 The spring race was dropped after the 1997 season.

 The race is 300 laps in total length, consisting of three 25 lap heat races, a 25 lap last chance qualifier and a 200 lap feature race.
 Qualifying takes place the Friday before the race and sets the field for the heat races.
 The top two drivers in qualifying advance to the feature, and do not race in the heat races.
 The top ten finishers in each of three heat races advance to the feature, while other drivers race in the last chance race.
 The top ten finishers in the last chance race advance to the feature.
 The race format was changed in 2012 and tweaked in 2013 and again in 2014.
 The original race format called for traditional time trial qualifying on Saturday to set the top 22 positions while the remaining 20 positions were determined by four heat races.